Measuring R\'enyi entropy with an Echo Protocol: Abstract

 \section{Abstract}

-We present efficient and practical protocols to measure the second R\'enyi entropy (RE), whose exponential is known as the purity.
-We achieve this by establishing a direct connection to a Loschmidt echo (LE) type measurement sequence, applicable to quantum many-body systems.
-Notably, our approach does not rely on random-noise averaging, a feature that can be extended to protocols to measure out-of-time-order correlation functions (OTOCs), as we demonstrate.
+We present efficient and practical protocols to measure the second R\'enyi entropy, whose exponential is known as the purity.
+Our approach is based on expressing the purity in terms of transition probabilities generated by an echo-type forward-backward evolution sequence, making it applicable to quantum many-body systems.
+Notably, our approach does not rely on random-noise averaging, a feature that can be extended to protocols to measure out-of-time-order correlation functions, as we demonstrate.
 By way of example, we show that our protocols can be practically implemented in superconducting qubit-based platforms, as well as in cavity-QED trapped ultra-cold gases.